We listed seven critical cloud storage security risks that your enterprise needs to watch out for if you store data in the cloud.

 Some enterprises use cloud storage APIs or storage gateways to help them migrate their data onto the cloud.
 These tools act as a middleman between the user and the storage provider.
 They may help your workers access and manage the data on your cloud, but an insecure API or gateway might cause a lot of damage to your data.
 If you want or need to use a storage API or gateway, make sure you choose one that has reputable security features.

-Check us out on Twitter for the latest in Cloud news and developments!
+Check us out on Twitter for the latest in Enterprise Cloud news and developments!